Father Wound and Family Constellations

 resilience during overwhelm

-loving their children
+loving one's children

-respecting life and death
+respect for life and death

-carrying grounded strength and wisdom
+grounded strength and wisdom

 systemic trauma

-war
+war or violence

 exclusion

-societal breakdown within the family system
+breakdown within the family system

 greater safety in the body